 This is the perfect chance to splurge and treat yourself to a white Burgundy.
 Its fine elegance and voluptuous roundness will give the mouthfeel sensation this kind of dish absolutely requires.

 4. Smoked Salmon

 Smoked salmon is often paired with bubbles, and this absolutely works.
 However, I personally prefer something slightly more unusual.
 The crispiness of a light mineral Manzanilla sherry enhances the salmon fish taste beautifully.

 5. Raw Salmon in Marinade

-Do you have a favorite wine for salmon dishes that you want to share with our readers?
-We'd love to hear about your favorite pairing in the comments section!
+Do you have a favorite wine for salmon dishes that you want to share with other readers?
+I'd love to hear about your favorite pairing in the comments section!